UpstairsEngineer48/Tier/README.md

-# Dashboard
+# Tier

 A modular terminal dashboard that launches automatically when you log in.

-The project follows a modular architecture, making it easy to add new dashboards without changing the application's core.
+It currently tracks your daily competitive programming progress and displays your personal to-do list, while remaining modular enough to support additional dashboards in the future.

 ---